Tarata province

 Tarata is one of four provinces in the Tacna Region in southern Peru.
 Its capital is Tarata city.

 Geography

-The Tarata Province is bounded to the north by the Candarave Province and the Puno Region, to the east by Bolivia, and to the south and west by the Tacna Province.
+The province of Tarata is bounded to the northwest by Candarave province, to the northeast by El Collao province of the Puno Region, to the east by Bolivia, and to the south and west by Tacna Province.

 The Barroso mountain range traverses the district.
-Some of the highest mountains of the province are listed below:
+Some of the highest mountains in the province are listed below:

 Political division

 The province is divided into eight districts (distritos, singular: distrito), each of which is headed by a mayor (alcalde):